yoshoku/llama_cpp.rb/README.md

 llama_cpp.rb provides Ruby bindings for the [llama.cpp](https://github.com/ggerganov/llama.cpp).

+Note: [rllama](https://github.com/docusealco/rllama) is another Ruby binding for llama.cpp using FFI.
+It provides a high-level API for easier integration.

 ## Installation

 Install the llama.cpp.
 If you use homebrew, install it by executing: